 I saw my family doctor the following morning and he performed a digital rectal exam (DRE).
 My prostate was somewhat enlarged and a bit hard to the touch, but he felt there was nothing out of the ordinary for a man of my 58 years of age.
 Nevertheless, he recommended that I visit a urologist -- pronto -- and he suggested a man in whom he had great confidence.

 I met with the urologist late that afternoon and submitted to another DRE.
 He, too, found my prostate enlarged and somewhat hard, and he thought he felt a small nodule on one side of the gland.
 Blood was drawn for a PSA test.
-It is also important for the receiving fck power.
+It is also important for the receiving ageless male.
 This test measures the amount of a protein -- the prostate-specific antigen -- in the blood.
 While it is often present in small amounts in men who do not have prostate cancer, the amount of PSA usually rises when prostate cancer is present.
 I was scheduled for an ultrasound study of my prostate.
 The urologist also prescribed a course of antibiotic tablets for what he suspected might be mild prostatitis.